I Can See Your Voice (Philippine game show)

-I Can See Your Voice is a Philippine television mystery music game show produced by ABS-CBN Studios broadcast on Kapamilya Channel, A2Z, and TV5.
-Its format is based on the South Korean program of the same title.
-Hosted by Luis Manzano, its first episode aired on September 16, 2017.
+I Can See Your Voice is a Philippine television mystery music game show broadcast by ABS-CBN and Kapamilya Channel, based on the South Korean program of the same title, featuring its format where guest artist(s) attempt to eliminate bad singers from the group, until the last mystery singer remains for a duet performance.
+Hosted by Luis Manzano, it first aired on September 16, 2017.